Abstract

 Vivace: The Plastic Archive

-A plastic notion of the archive would, if we follow Catherine Malabou, pay attention to the The idea of a ‘structure of philosophy’ does not therefore refer to a paradigm, model or invariable; rather, it describes the result of the destruction and deconstruction of the paradigm, model or invariable in general.
+A plastic notion of the archive would, if we follow Catherine Malabou, pay attention to the result of the process that archive fever represents.
+Describing philosophy in terms reminiscent of how I discuss disciplines here, Malabou writes: The idea of a ‘structure of philosophy’ does not therefore refer to a paradigm, model or invariable; rather, it describes the result of the destruction and deconstruction of the paradigm, model or invariable in general.
+By ‘structure of philosophy’, I mean the form of philosophy after its destruction and deconstruction.
+This means that structure is not a starting point here but rather an outcome.
+Structure is the order and organization of philosophy once the concepts of order and organization have themselves been deconstructed.
+In other words, the structure of philosophy is metamorphosized metaphysics (Malabou 2010, 51, emphasis in original).

 The outcome is not an invariable.
 The mutability of the outcome is plasticity.

-The outcome is the plastic structure conditioned by its accumulated history, recognisable as what it is on the basis of what it I do not believe in the absence of form or in a possible beyond of form any more than I believe in transcendence or the absence of negativity.
+The outcome is the plastic structure conditioned by its accumulated history, recognisable as what it is on the basis of what it has become but also what it is not.
+Its presence is its plasticity: I do not believe in the absence of form or in a possible beyond of form any more than I believe in transcendence or the absence of negativity.
 Form is the metamorphizable but immovable barrier of thought (Malabou 2010, 49).

 Malabou's plasticity is about form as the outcome, with plasticity as presence.
 A main feature of this presence, of plasticity, is its three aspects of change: donation, reception and annihilation.
 Plasticity entails form's ability to donate change by changing itself, like when form – say, an archive – causes itself to change through creative additions to the repository.
 Change can also be received from the outside, for instance when something happening in the world, or someone does something to you, which requires a response of some sort.
 Lastly, change might entail the destruction of the form in the same way that Derrida's archive risks oblivion (Malabou 2008; Reshe 2023).